WOA-Project/Lumia950XLPkg/README.md

 And use `psci` for core-enable method.

 For MSM8994, PCI Express Root Port 1 is **firmware-initialized**.
+Similarly, MSM8992 have PCI Express Root Port 0 initialized.
 Hence it is not necessary to supply `qcom,pcie` in device tree.
 Instead, supply a firmware-initialized PCI bus device `pci-host-cam-generic`.
 ACPI MCFG table is supplied for your reference.

 ## Acknowledgements